anoma/nspec/docs/prelude.juvix.md

 ## Map K V

-The type `Map K V` represents a collection of key-value pairs, sometimes called dictionary, where keys are of type `K` and values are of type `V`.
+The type `Map K V` represents a collection of key-value pairs, sometimes called a dictionary, where keys are of type `K` and values are of type `V`.

 ```juvix
 import Data.Map as Map public;